What are Kashmiri chilies?

 It’s all about the vibrant red with these chilies, no matter what form you find them in.

-What do these peppers taste like?
+What do Kashmiri chilies taste like?

 It really is about the color and mild heat with Kashmiri, not the overall flavor.
 But that’s not to say they are lacking in taste.
 There’s a lovely fruity undertone to this chili.
-Sure, it wouldn’t be the first off the spice rack shelf for use as a flavor additive, but it can make do as a sweet paprika substitute in a pinch.
+It wouldn’t be the first off the spice rack shelf for use as a flavor additive, but it can make do as a sweet paprika substitute in a pinch.
 Though, paprika is much easier to source overall.

 Where can you buy Kashmiri chilies?